 Ivanka Trump's Olympic visit sparks speculation about media's reaction

-Ivanka Trump was to lead the U.S. delegation to Friday's closing ceremony of the Winter Olympics in South Korea -- prompting some political watchers to speculate on what kind of media attention the daughter of President Donald Trump will receive.
+Ivanka Trump and the U.S. delegation arrived in South Korea on Friday to attend the closing ceremony of the Winter Olympics -- prompting some political watchers to speculate on what kind of media attention the daughter of President Donald Trump will receive.

+Her arrival at the airport -- along with White House press secretary Sarah Sanders and others, was broadcast live on South Korean television.
+She said she was "very, very excited to attend the 2018 Winter Olympic Games (and) cheer for team USA."

 During her visit, the U.S. president's daughter was expected to meet with South Korean President Moon Jae-in, just as Kim Yo Jong -- sister of North Korean dictator Kim Jong Un -- did earlier this month during her visit to the opening ceremony of the Olympics.